egorka193/memory-game/README.md

 ## Branches

-Main - In main branch you can find the final game.
+Main - In main branch you can find the final game.<br />
 Add-vuex - In this branch you can same game realisation, but with Vuex store

 ## Project Setup